PHOTON: Solar PV and Solar Thermal Come Together in a Pioneering Project

 Another goal for PHOTON is to develop an optimized central tower model by fulfilling these requirements: obtaining the same energy output with a smaller receptor (by reducing the exposed surface and the receptor’s costs) or increasing the energy output while maintaining the size of current receptors.

-Besides ACCIONA Industrial, the “PHOTON: High-performance solar thermal power plants based on hybrid Solar-PV heliostats and tailormade collectors” project has several leading partners, including Aalborg CSP (Denmark), Applied Research Institute F (Lithuania) and Modern E-Technologies (Lithuania).
+Besides ACCIONA Industrial, the “PHOTON: High-performance solar thermal power plants based on hybrid Solar-PV heliostats and tailormade collectors” project has several leading partners, including Tewer (Spain), Aalborg CSP (Denmark), Applied Research Institute F (Lithuania) and Modern E-Technologies (Lithuania).
 The EUREKA network and the European Commission, as well as the Spanish CDTI (Centre for the Development of Industrial Technology) are funding PHOTON with a two million-euro budget.
 The new prototypes will enter the testing stage by late 2019.

 ACCIONA solar thermal around the world